 If the season is drastically changed or must be partially cancelled after registration has taken place, adjustments will be made.
 It is impossible to say what impact COVID-19 or adjustments to RTS phases might have on the season and as such what a price adjustment, refund or cancellation might be.
 Refunds would be dependent on what actually occurs i.e. partial or full season cancellation, game limitations, practice limitations, whether the season dates can be adjusted, etc. As is the case with every sport, hard financial commitments must be covered in order for the association to be operational, therefore no refund will be issued if a player simply decides to withdraw because they no longer wish to play.

-The cost for uniforms for players has been included in the registration fees.
-If, however, it is determined uniforms are not required this season, then that portion of the registration fee will be adjusted.
+The cost for uniforms for players is generally included in the registration fees.
+If, however, it is determined uniforms are not required for a program, then that portion of the registration fee will be adjusted.

 Tri-City Youth Basketball Association is being fully compliant with the requirements set by the Provincial Health Officer, viaSport and Basketball BC: